Skip to Content

 In March 2021, there was an eruption of the Fagradalsfjall volcano on the Reykjanes Peninsula.
 The nearby Geldingadalir valley was filled with burning lava and the scenery was changing daily.
 The volcano quickly became the new most popular sight in Iceland attracting locals and tourists alike.

-More recently, in August 2022, another volcano erupted just near the first site – Meradalir.
+In August 2022, another volcano erupted just near the first site – Meradalir.

 At the moment of the last update, these volcano eruptions have stopped.
 But many of the eruption sites remain a very popular place to see in Iceland, attracting lots of tourists every day.